Survivor Series (1999): Preliminary matches

 After that, Kane fought X-Pac.
 X-Pac attacked Kane from behind at the end of his signature fiery intro and had the upper hand for a good portion of the match.
 Kane climbed the top rope, but X-Pac dropkicked him outside the ring.
 Back in the ring, X-Pac hit Kane with three consecutive Spinning Heel Kicks and then attempted a Bronco Buster, but Kane avoided it and performed a Flying Clothesline and a Chokeslam on X-Pac.
 Kane attempted a pinfall, but D-Generation X teammate Road Dogg pulled him out of the ring.
 As Kane rolled back into the ring, he was hit by X-Pac's X-Factor.
 Kane threw X-Pac away and eventually attempted a Tombstone Piledriver, but Triple H interfered and hit Kane in the face with the WWF Championship belt, thus resulting in a disqualification victory for Kane.
 Kane was placed in the corner when Tori ran to the ring to stop X-Pac's Bronco Buster.
 She was kicked in the face as Kane fought off all of the DX members to rescue her.
 After the match, The Rock was trying to give an interview, but Triple H attacked him.
 The two brawled until they were separated by several WWF officials.

 Next, Big Show faced Big Boss Man, Prince Albert, Mideon and Viscera in a Handicap Survivor Series match.
 Big Show was the only member on his team because he had attacked all of his teammates prior to the event.
 However, he single-handedly dominated the match when he eliminated Mideon, Prince Albert and Viscera in under a minute.
 With all of his teammates eliminated, Boss Man left the ring and ran to the backstage and was counted-out.
 Big Show won the match and ran after Boss Man to the backstage.

 After the match, Triple H interrupted an interview with Stone Cold Steve Austin.
 Austin started chasing Triple H in the backstage area until a car drove up and ran down Austin at high speed.
 WWF Chairman Vince McMahon confronted Triple H, D-Generation X and WWF's head of security, but Triple H said that he was not to blame.
-Austin was loaded into the ambulance and removed from the WWF Championship match against Triple H and Rock.
+Austin was loaded into the ambulance and removed from the WWF Championship match against Triple H and The Rock.